BLOG

 3. ‘I think it’s an overreaction’ (27%)

-looked for alternatives.
+RedNote is another short-form video platform, also Chinese-owned, that gained traction as users looked for alternatives.
 The transition from TikTok to RedNote has also been the topic of much

 conversation on the platform and beyond.

-· Almost a third (32%), around 17.4 million 4 , of Brits have heard 5 about this.
+· Almost a third (32%), around 17.4 million⁴ , of Brits have heard 5 about this.

 · 1 in 14 (7%) have personally downloaded / signed up for the app.

-· Over 3 in 5 (62%) Gen Z have heard 5 about the transition to RedNote,
+· Over 3 in 5 (62%) Gen Z have heard⁵ about the transition to RedNote,

-· 15% of Gen Z have personally downloaded / signed up for RedNote compared to only 1% of
+· 15% of Gen Z have personally downloaded / signed up for RedNote compared to only 1% of Baby Boomers who have done so.

 When we asked how Brits felt about the switch to RedNote:

-· Almost 3 in 10 (27%) respondents [ 6 ] think it’s a rebellion, which is a good thing.
+· Almost 3 in 10 (27%) respondents [6] think it’s a rebellion, which is a good thing.

 · Just over a quarter (26%), think it’s funny.